Bifurcations of highly inclined near halo orbits using Moser regularization: Dynamical Models and Symplectic Scaling Framework

 This scaling provides a practical method for predicting periodic orbits at a nearby mass ratio $\mu = \mu_{\text{prev}} + \Delta\mu$ from a known orbit at $\mu_{\text{prev}}$.
 The Jacobi energy $c$ is updated via the intermediary Hill energy $h$, computed by

 The initial point is rescaled as

 and the period remains unchanged to leading order: $T = T_{\text{prev}}$.
 The resulting prediction is then refined using a shooting method with Newton-type correction that ensures periodicity at the updated parameters.
 This process is summarized in Algorithm~\ref{alg:scaling-conti}.
-We shall use this continuation for computation of bifurcation surfaces, i.e.~bifurcation graphs of halo orbits and vertical collision orbits for the range $\mu\in [0, 0.5]$ in Section~\ref{sec:bif-surface}.
+We use this continuation procedure at several stages of our computations to transfer known periodic orbits from the CR3BP or Hill's problem to different mass ratios, providing initial data for orbit continuation.
+It is also used in the computation of bifurcation surfaces, in particular the bifurcation graphs of halo and vertical collision orbits over the range $\mu \in [0,0.5]$ in Section~\ref{sec:bif-surface}.

+The correction at fixed Jacobi energy is implemented using a single-shooting scheme on a chosen Poincar\'e section.
+For clarity, we describe the case of the section $q_2=0$, but an analogous scheme on the section $p_3=0$ is used in Section~\ref{sec:w4/w5}.